Covid 19 Delta outbreak: Major funding boost for ICU as country moves to traffic light system - NZ Herald

 The three Taranaki cases are all part of the same New Plymouth household and have a known link to an existing case in Rotorua.

-Auckland has the most new cases on 142, with others in Northland (two), Waikato (15), Bay of Plenty (one) and Lakes (two).
+Auckland had the most new cases on 142, with others in Northland (two), Waikato (15), Bay of Plenty (one) and Lakes (two).

 Little told the Herald he was not expecting case numbers to surge after the country moves into the new pandemic framework but believed new cases will start appearing across the country.